 Search, compare and book Hotels in the El Raval area in Barcelona

-Sant Antoni - Paral Lei - Poble Sec
+3. Hotels in Sant Antoni - Paral Lei - Poble Sec in Barcelona

 All are very old and traditional barrios, and while they may not have many famous monuments, they’re great for people watching and, importantly, food!
 Nowadays these are